PASSION

 This production of Passion sets the story within a modern aesthetic and uses contemporary dance as a prominent storytelling device.

 In this production, dance mirrors the different loves expressed between Giorgio, Clara, and Fosca.
 What begins as beautiful, placed dance divulges into guttural, visceral movements as Giorgio and Clara’s love is bombarded by Fosca’s unbridled passion.
-The stirrings in Giorgio, the pull between these two women, are explored choreographically on a gradient scale between the conventional beauty of ballet to wild, experimental dance.
-Though the wild dance may be harder to stomach at first, it will prove to be beautiful in its own right, just like Fosca.
-The presence of choreography can be used to express not just passion, but also pain and madness, as Fosca is driven to her death and Giorgio is driven to his breaking point.
+The stirrings in Giorgio, the pull between these two women, are explored choreographically on a gradient scale between the conventional beauty of ballet to wild, experimental dance as Giorgio’s idea of what love and beauty look like are challenged.

-Also, unlike Sunday, the choreography would be of a more organic and sensual quality, expressing the longings of the natural human body.
+Also, unlike Sunday, the choreography would be of a more organic and sensual quality.
+More human, like the choreography below.

-Another example of Foley’s choreography can be viewed above in “The Numbers”.
+Other examples of Foley’s choreography can be viewed above in “Group” and “The Numbers”.

 What is actually going on when the Doctor claims Fosca has a “hysterical disease?”
 Fosca is in a male-dominated base camp where she is incredibly ill and she isn’t being listened to.
-The idea of not listening to science and not listening to women is still pervasive in our society, and it is madness-inducing.
+The idea of not listening to science and not listening to women continues to pervade our society, and it is madness-inducing.

-To put our actors in contemporary military fatigues allows us to explore the text with a modern sensibility, to see how the themes of toxic masculinity feel more immediate.
-“Frattiness,” “the Good-ole-boys,” and other hyper-masculine, anti-intellectual cultural phoneme one might find in the military are an affront to Fosca’s sensitive nature, and reveal how isolated she must feel.
-To place it in the now just makes it all that more visceral, as we’ve all felt on the outside of those gender performances.
+Our actors will be in contemporary military fatigues, and we will explore the text with a modern sensibility, to see how the themes of toxic masculinity feel more immediate.
+“Frattiness,” “the Good-ole-boys,” and other hyper-masculine, anti-intellectual cultural phoneme one would find in the military are an affront to Fosca and Giorgio’s sensitive nature, and reveal how isolated they feel on base.

-During “Happiness,” and other times when they are alone together, Clara and Giorgio indulge in cocaine.
-At the top of the show, during “Happiness”, we catch Clara and Giorgio in a drug-fueled sex marathon in a seedy motel.
-Their passion for each other is some hater chemically induced.
+During “Happiness,” and other times when they are alone together, Clara and Giorgio indulge in cocaine and ecstasy.
+At the top of the show, during “Happiness”, we catch Clara and Giorgio in a drug-fueled sex marathon.
+Their passion for each other is somewhat chemically induced.
 Their relationship feels like “chemsex” in the sense that it exists on a plane too hot to maintain, and hinges on fantasy.
 Their passion is like a drug in that it is an intense, euphoric connection that crashes hard when they have to face reality.

 “What seems real and vivid often turns out to be the opposite.
 For some, the drug promotes the sensation of a super-intense interpersonal connection.
 Many users describe this as deeper and more powerful than any they have experienced.
 The irony is that these “connections” ultimately disintegrate and leave the user feeling lonely, disappointed, and exploited.”